 - 2.6.1 Breeding birds (all species) are protected under the Wildlife and Countryside Act 1981 (as amended).
 It is an offence to intentionally kill, injure or take any wild bird and to take, damage or destroy the nest (whilst being built or in use) or eggs.
 Schedule 1 species are afforded additional protection from disturbance at or near nest sites, including reckless disturbance under the Countryside Rights of Way (CRoW) Act 2000. - 2.6.2 Reptiles (common species of adder, grass snake, common lizard, and slow worm) are protected under the Wildlife and Countryside Act 1981 (as amended).
 It is an offence to intentionally kill, injure and trade these animals. - 2.6.3 Amphibians (smooth newt, palmate newt, common frog, and common toad) are protected by the Wildlife and Countryside Act 1981 (as amended).
 The sale, barter, exchange, transporting for sale and advertising to sell or to buy are an offence. - 2.6.4 Badgers are protected by the Protection of Badgers Act 1992 and under the Wildlife and Countryside Act 1981 (as amended).
-It is an offence: to wilfully, or attempt, to kill, capture, ill-treat or injure any badger; to obstruct, destroy or damage a badger sett or to disturb a badger whilst within its sett; to sell or offer for sale a live badger, or have possession or control of a live badger; and marking a badger or attaching any ring, tag, or other marking device to a badger. - 2.6.5 Ofters are a European Protected Species (EPS) and are also fully protected under Schedule 5 of the Wildlife and Countryside Act 1981.
-It is against the law to capture, kill, disturb, or injure ofters (on purpose or by not taking enough care); damage or destroy a breeding or resting place (deliberately or by not taking enough care); obstruct access to their resting or sheltering places (deliberately or by not taking enough care); and possess, sell, control or transport live or dead ofters, or parts of ofters.
+It is an offence: to wilfully, or attempt, to kill, capture, ill-treat or injure any badger; to obstruct, destroy or damage a badger sett or to disturb a badger whilst within its sett; to sell or offer for sale a live badger, or have possession or control of a live badger; and marking a badger or attaching any ring, tag, or other marking device to a badger. - 2.6.5 Otters are a European Protected Species (EPS) and are also fully protected under Schedule 5 of the Wildlife and Countryside Act 1981.
+It is against the law to capture, kill, disturb, or injure otters (on purpose or by not taking enough care); damage or destroy a breeding or resting place (deliberately or by not taking enough care); obstruct access to their resting or sheltering places (deliberately or by not taking enough care); on taking enough care); on taking enough care); or by not taking enough care); and possess, sell, control or transport live or dead otters, or parts of otters.